-Thomas E. Barry, age 80, has served on our board of directors since 2016.
+Thomas E. Barry, age 81, has served on our board of directors since 2016.
 Dr. Barry has held the position of professor of marketing in the Edwin L. Cox School of Business at Southern Methodist University since 1970, with emeritus status beginning in 2017.
 He also served the university as vice president for executive affairs from 1995 to 2015.
-Since prior to 2019, he has served as a director of Valhi and a member of its audit and management development and compensation committees (including serving as chairman of Valhi's audit and management development and compensation committees since prior to 2019).
+Since prior to 2020, he has served as a director of Valhi and a member of its audit and management development and compensation committees (including serving as chairman of Valhi's audit and management development and compensation committees since prior to 2020).
 He is the chairman of our audit committee and a member of our management development and compensation committee.

-Dr. Barry has eight years of experience on our board of directors and over 23 years of experience on Valhi's board of directors, audit committee and management development and compensation committee.
+Dr. Barry has nine years of experience on our board of directors and over 24 years of experience on Valhi's board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a large, non-profit, private educational institution and from a former publicly held corporation affiliated with us, which was publicly held at the time he served as one of its directors.

-Loretta J. Feehan, age 68, has served as chair of the board (non-executive) of us, Kronos Worldwide, NL and Valhi since 2017, and as a director of each such company since 2014.
+Loretta J. Feehan, age 69, has served as chair of the board (non-executive) of us, Kronos Worldwide, NL and Valhi since 2017, and as a director of each such company since 2014.
 She is a certified public accountant who consults on financial and tax matters.
 Prior to forming her own practice, she served as a tax partner with Deloitte and Touche LLP serving primarily corporate clients.
 Ms. Feehan also taught continuing education courses from 2002 to 2016 to tax practitioners around the country for Accountant's Education Services.
-She has been a financial advisor to Lisa K. Simmons since prior to 2019.
+She has been a financial advisor to Lisa K. Simmons since prior to 2020.

-Ms. Feehan has ten years of experience as a director of us, Kronos Worldwide, NL and Valhi.
-She also has over 46 years of financial and tax accounting and auditing experience, certain years of which were as a partner of one the largest international accounting firms.
+Ms. Feehan has 11 years of experience as a director of us, Kronos Worldwide, NL and Valhi.
+She also has over 47 years of financial and tax accounting and auditing experience, certain years of which were as a partner of one the largest international accounting firms.

-Terri L. Herrington, age 68, has served on our board of directors since 2018.
+Terri L. Herrington, age 69, has served on our board of directors since 2018.
 Ms. Herrington is a private investor.
 She retired from International Paper Company, a worldwide producer of fiber-based packaging, pulp and paper, at the end of 2016.
 Ms. Herrington worked for International Paper for nine years, including as their vice president finance beginning in 2011, and before that as their consumer packaging vice president finance and strategy and as their vice president internal audit.
 Prior to joining International Paper, Ms. Herrington spent over 25 years with BP p.l.c. (and the former Amoco Corporation), a global producer of oil and gas, where she held a variety of finance and commercial positions, lastly as their global Director of Audit for Finance and Financial Control.
-Ms. Herrington has served as a director and on the audit committee of Valhi since prior to 2019.
-She is a member of our audit committee.
+Ms. Herrington has served as a director and on the audit committee of Valhi since prior to 2020 and on its management development and compensation committee since 2024.
+She is a member of our audit committee and our management development and compensation committee.

-Ms. Herrington has six years of experience on the boards of directors and audit committees of CompX and Valhi.
+Ms. Herrington has seven years of experience on the boards of directors and audit committees of CompX and Valhi.
 She also has senior executive, operating, corporate governance, finance, and financial accounting oversight experience from two publicly traded companies for which she formerly served.